decentraland/adr/content/ADR-145-pick-realm-v2.md

 ## Solution Space Exploration

 The current implementation (as described in [Realm Picking Algorithm ADR](/adr/ADR-86)) is expansible by adding new links.
+In this proposal a filter and a new link will be added:
+- Accepting Users Filter: Will filter out if the amount of resources for that Catalyst is at limit.
-In this proposal two new links will be added: resources and version, so that the algorithm can prioritize sending traffic to instances that have the latest version and more resources available.
+- Version Link: the algorithm will prioritize sending traffic to instances that have the latest version

 ## Specification

-### Resources Link
+### Accepting Users Filter

+_Description_:

 Publicly exposing the Catalyst Node's available resources is a security risk, so their estimation should be done in the Catalyst (specifically in the BFF) and not in the Kernel.